Monica86/Getting-and-Cleaning-Data-Course-Project/README.md

 activities_with_names<-join(activities,activities_names,by="Activity")

 all_data_mstd_act<-cbind(subject, activities_with_names, msdata)
+write.csv(all_data_mstd_act,".\\run_analysis1-4.csv",row.names=FALSE)

 ###4 - Appropriately labels the data set with descriptive variable names.
 ###4.a - Activities and Subjects are already descriptive - We already gave a proper and understandable name for the Activities and Subject datasets in the first part.
 ###4.b - Label the features columns - We have tried to translate the letters that have no meaning when you don't know the data behind, to the complete word.
 As a result, the names of the columns are quite big, but at least they can be understood by anyone.
+Finally, we "update" the document already stored to have a final version.

 names(all_data_mstd_act)<-gsub("^t", "Time ",names(all_data_mstd_act))
 names(all_data_mstd_act)<-gsub("Acc", "Accelerometer ",names(all_data_mstd_act))